-An Orchestra is one of the greatest metaphors for society: a complex place where people come together to work, learn, play, perform, express and communicate with others, both as and for a community.
-For a pan-European orchestra of young people aiming at the highest values of the European Union, this is even more so.
+An Orchestra is one of the great metaphors for society: a complex place where people come together to learn, play, perform, work, express and communicate with others, both with and for communities.
 Orchestras are also expensive and time consuming to run.
-At the EUYO we believe that given the cost, time and value of what we do, that we should share not only our music - the 'what' we do - but also the 'how' we do it.
+At the EUYO we believe that given the cost, time and value of what we all do, that we should share not only our music - the 'what' we do - but also the 'how' we do it.
 We have been sharing the EUYO 'how' for many decades, informally.
-But now, as part of our Creative Europe programme Towards 2030, we are designing this sharing as a formal programme.
+But now, as part of our Creative Europe programme Towards 2030, we are designing this sharing in more depth.

-To design our programme we are using more than 40 years’ experience of assisting programmes world-wide to develop their young musician ensembles and orchestras.
-Teaching and youth orchestra creation and development projects between 2014 and 2020 included initiatives in Brazil, Canada, China, Cuba, Greece, Italy, Luxembourg, Malta, Myanmar, Romania, Slovakia, the UAE, UK, USA, and with Sistema Europe.
-In 2020 we began conversations with the Lower Austria Music Schools Management programme that numbers approximately 60.000 music students and Campus Grafenegg, as we developed our new programme.
+More than 40 years’ experience of working with young musician programmes world-wide has helped us develop our methodology.
+Teaching and youth orchestra creation and development projects between 2014 and 2020 included initiatives in Brazil, Canada, China, Cuba, Finland, Greece, Italy, Luxembourg, Malta, Myanmar, Romania, Slovakia, the UAE, UK, USA, and with our Partner Sistema Europe.

 If you are interested in learning more about our MODEL SHARING PROGRAMME please contact firstname.lastname@example.org